-In the later phases, organisms compete for the peptides released by actions of proteolytic enzymes.
+In the later phases, organisms compete for the peptides released by the actions of proteolytic enzymes.

-In the process proteases, transport systems and peptidases are produced.
-The commensality interaction between Lactobacillus acidiphilus and lactose fermenting yeast Kluyveromyces fragilisi in acidiphilus yeast milk is solely responsible for the co-existence of the two organisms to give a good end product.
-A cocktail of L. acidiphilus and lactose fermenting yeast reduces coagulation time due to the production of acid by the yeast and so elevates the number of viable lactic acid bacteria cells.
-This activity influences yeast production and this inhibits the growth of Escherichia coli and Bacillus cereus (Subramanian and Shankar, 1983).
+In the process, proteases, transport systems, and peptidases are produced.
+The commensality interaction between Lactobacillus acidophilus and lactose-fermenting yeast Kluyveromyces fragilis in acidophilusacidophilus yeast milk is solely responsible for the co-existence of the two organisms to give a good end product.
+A cocktail of L. acidiphilus and lactose-fermenting yeast reduces coagulation time due to the production of acid by the yeast and so elevates the number of viable lactic acid bacteria cells.
+This activity influences yeast production, and this inhibits the growth of Escherichia coli and Bacillus cereus (Subramanian and Shankar, 1983).

 Mutualism (Synergism) exists between yeast and lactic acid bacteria during fermentation.
-In this association, the yeast provides growth factors for instance amino acids, vitamins and other compounds for bacterial growth, which eventually lead to a massive acid production while bacterial end products are used by the yeast as an energy source (Loretan, 1999; Roos, 1998).
+In this association, the yeast provides growth factors, for instance, amino acids, vitamins, and other compounds for bacterial growth, which eventually lead to a massive acid production while bacterial end products are used by the yeast as an energy source (Loretan, 1999; Roos, 1998).

-Parasitism is where species benefits at the expense of the other.
+Parasitism is where one species benefits at the expense of the other.
 An example of this interaction involves bacteriophages.
-It is an established fact that, with repeated use of equipment during fermentations makes dominant strains vulnerable to phage attack.
-This makes strains in the culture inactive leading to product losses in industrial fermentations (Sturino and Klaenhammer, 2004).
+It is fact that repeated use of equipment during fermentations makes dominant strains vulnerable to phage attack.
+This makes strains in the culture inactive, leading to product losses in industrial fermentations (Sturino and Klaenhammer, 2004).

 4.0 Safety

-The nutritional composition of milk makes it very ideal for human nutrition.
-May be the same reason makes it a preferred substrate for the habitation of microorganisms, both beneficial and pathogenic (Altekruse et al., 1998, Da Silva et al., 1998; Hartman,1997; Nebedum and Obiakor, 2007).
+The nutritional composition of milk makes it ideal for human nutrition.
+Maybe the same reason makes it a preferred substrate for the habitation of microorganisms, both beneficial and pathogenic (Altekruse et al., 1998; Da Silva et al., 1998; Hartman,1997; Nebedum and Obiakor, 2007).

-On the other hand, fresh milk also contains microbiota associated with food borne diseases (Adesiyun et al., 1995; Headrick et al., 1998; Steele et al., 1997).
+On the other hand, fresh milk also contains microbiota associated with food-borne diseases (Adesiyun et al., 1995; Headrick et al., 1998; Steele et al., 1997).

-According to Ogbonna, (2011) E. coli count in nono (log10 cfu ml-1) was between 1.37 and 3.29 from different study areas, with an average of 2.29 log10 cfuml-1.
-Staphylococcus aureus count (log10 cfuml-1) was between2.98 and 0.76 with an overall average of 1.51log10 cfuml-1 the mean value was (P≤0.05) than that got from contesting markets.
+According to Ogbonna (2011), E. coli count in nono (log10 cfu ml-1) was between 1.37 and 3.29 from different study areas, with an average of 2.29 log10 cfu ml-1.
+Staphylococcus aureus count (log10 cfuml-1) was between 2.98 and 0.76 with an overall average of 1.51log10 cfuml-1.
+The mean value was (P≤0.05) than that obtained from contesting markets.

-Another pathogenic organism isolated was Shigella spp and counts ( log10 cfu ml-1) were between 0.0 and 0.92 and overall average of 0.30log10 cfu ml-1.Salmonella count ( log10 cfuml-1) was between 0.43 and 2.37 and average value of 1.17 log10 cfu ml-1.
+Another pathogenic organism isolated was Shigella spp, and counts ( log10 cfu ml-1) were between 0.0 and 0.92, an overall average of 0.30log10 cfu ml-1 Salmonella count log10 cfu ml-1) was between 0.43 and 2.37, an average value of 1.17 log10 cfu ml-1.

-During nunu fermentation enterobacteriacae numbers decreased from 5.19 to 0.01log10 cfu ml-1 from zero h to the 48h (Akabanda & Glover, 2010).
+During nunu fermentation, enterobacteriacae numbers decreased from 5.19 to 0.01log10 cfu ml-1 from zero h to 48h (Akabanda & Glover, 2010).

-(Falegan, 2014) isolated microbes from wara at locations A, B and C in Nigeria.
-Total plate count for sample A was 2.67x 106 cfu/g and 2.14x 106 cfu7g for Salmonella.
-For sample B, total plate count was 2.76x106 cfu7g and Salmonella count was 2.03 x106 cfu/g.
-For Sample C total plate count was 2.72x106cfu/g and Salmonella count was 2.11x106 cfu/g.
+(Falegan, 2014) Isolated microbes from wara at locations A, B, and C in Nigeria.
+Total plate count for sample A was 2.67x 106 cfu/g and 2.14x 106 cfu/g for Salmonella.
+For sample B, the total plate count was 2.76x106 cfu/g, and the Salmonella count was 2.03 x x106 cfu/g.
+For Sample C total plate count was 2.72x106cfu/g, and the Salmonella count was 2.11x106 cfu/g.

-Pathogenic microbes isolated from waragashie by Fidéle et al., (2013) had total bacteria count to be 2.30log10 cfu/ml, yeast and moulds to be 2.60 log10 cfu/ ml, enterobactereria count as 1 and Staphylococcus spp to be < 1.
+Pathogenic microbes isolated from waragashie by Fidéle et al. (2013) had a total bacterial count to 2.30 2.30log10 cfu/ml, yeast and moulds to be 2.60 log10 cfu/ ml, enterobacteria count of 1, and Staphylococcus spp to be < 1.

-Pasteurization of fresh milk in Food Safety Guidelines globally, before distribution is conflicting with the processing and distribution of ‘nono’ in open calabashes.
+Pasteurization of fresh milk in Food Safety Guidelines globally, before distribution, is in conflict with the processing and distribution of ‘nono’ in open calabashes.
 This practice may account for the numerous pathogenic microorganisms in West African dairy products (Ogbonna, 2001).

 Table 1